wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-client-side-encryption-java.md

 	CloudQueueMessage retrMessage = queue.retrieveMessage(30, options, null);

 ### Table service encryption
-In addition to creating an encryption policy and setting it on request options, you must either specify an **EncryptionResolver** in **TableRequestOptions**, or set the [Encrypt] attribute on the entity’s getter and setter.
+In addition to creating an encryption policy and setting it on request options, you must either specify an **EncryptionResolver** in **TableRequestOptions**, or set the [Encrypt] attribute on the entity's getter and setter.

 ### Using the resolver